SeloTheGreat/Personal/README.md

+# VERY OUTDATED
+# DO NOT RELY ON THIS README
 ## This is my personal repo this is not intended for anything serious at all, mostly file manipulation

 # Dependencies